bellewills/UX-Research-Project/README.md

 Convergent Thinking Task

 You are given three elements: Memory, Glass, and Light.
-Your goal is to combine them into one single futuristic design.
+Your task: Combine them into one single futuristic design.
 Think about how these could work together as a new functional or symbolic creation — something that could exist in the near or distant future.
 Present one final, well-defined idea only.